The Boat Cove Chronicle

 Hand-Crafted Stories

-The Boat Cove Chronicle news stories and articles are researched from authoritative sources, written in modern English, and then rewritten in 18th-century Old English.
+I research articles from books and authoritative sources, written in modern English, and then rewritten in 18th-century Old English.

 Each page is crafted with design skill.
 Paragraphs, words, type style, illustrations and flourishes are all visually designed by hand and eye.